sandiego-ember/ember-cli-101/index.md

 #### Let the tests know about these dependencies

 Remember when we had only one model, with no relationships to other models?
 Those are easy to unit test in isolation.
-When the tests need related models though, you must tell Ember's test runner to load these dependencies.
+At this point, unfortunately, your tests should be failing, because they can't find either the `comment` dependency or `blogPost` dependency.
+When the tests need related models, you must tell Ember's test runner to load these dependencies.

 Find the following block in `tests/unit/models/blog-post-test.js`.